robertloveridge/robertloveridge.github.io/_pages/02_curriculum_vitae.md

 **May 2020 - July 2021**

-Line Management of the training team for the Global Services department.
-Maintain overall quality of all training programmes, including LMS and Webinars.
+Moving into a global role, I was the line manager of the training team for the Global Services department and responsible for the maintenance and overall quality of all training programmes, including LMS and Webinars.

-Supporting the Operations Director with Services reporting, processes, forecasting and revenue recognition.
-Helping with the design and structure of Service offerings and go to market strategies.
+I also continued to support the Operations Director with Services reporting, processes, forecasting and revenue recognition.
+I also continued to develop and design a number of Service offerings and go to market strategies for the CXM division of Upland Software.

 Head of Services
 ------